Darkle/MarkSearch/README.md

 ###### Bookmarklet

 You can use the bookmarklet to save pages from browsers that cant run extensions (e.g. mobile browsers).
 You can either generate the bookmarklet text and copy & paste, or you can have the bookmarklet emailed to you.
-Note: unfortunately the bookmarklet will not work on https pages.
+Note: unfortunately the bookmarklet will not work on https pages - also, the email may take a few minutes to arrive.

 ###### Prebrowsing